 Speaking with an experienced and skilled immigration attorney is the first step when dealing with any immigration issue.

 The State Bar of Texas website can verify if an individual is licensed to practice law by the State of Texas.
-Our attorneys are fluent in English, Spanish, French, Italian, Portuguese and Korean.
+Our attorneys are fluent in English, Spanish, French, and Italian, Portuguese .

 An experienced attorney authorized to practice immigration law in Dallas, throughout Texas, can assure that your case moves forward as quickly as possible and is handled correctly.